Skip to content

 The Esbonio extension integrates the esbonio language server into VSCode.

-The esbonio language server aims to make it easier to work with Sphinx documentation projects by providing completion suggestions for your cross references and many other features.
+The esbonio language server aims to make it easier to work with Sphinx documentation projects by proving IDE-like features to your reStructuredText and Markdown files.

 Features